Sean-G-Han/tp/docs/UserGuide.md

 - Updates the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
+- Name is not allowed to be updated to prevent accidently changing the contact's name.
 - Existing values will be updated to the input values.
 - Name and tags cannot be modified using this command.
 Use the `edit` command instead.